-DOJ to release report on Chicago police abuses
+Justice Department to release Chicago police abuse report

-CHICAGO (AP) — The Justice Department plans to release a major report Friday on the Chicago Police Department after a yearlong civil rights investigation, one that is expected to find a pattern and practice of violations over many years.
+CHICAGO (AP) — The U.S. Justice Department will release a major report Friday following a yearlong civil rights investigation that found the Chicago Police Department had violated constitutional rights for years.

-Officials from the DOJ in Washington, D.C., and from the U.S. attorney’s office in Chicago were expected to make the report public on Friday.
-Based on similar reports on other cities, Chicago’s is likely to run well over 100 pages.
+Attorney General Loretta Lynch, Chicago Mayor Rahm Emanuel and Chicago Police Superintendent Eddie Johnson are among the officials scheduled to attend a news conference Friday morning and publicly release the report.
+Similar reports in other cities have run well over 100 pages.

-The DOJ launched its investigation of the 12,000-officer force — one of the nation’s largest — in 2015 the wake of a video showing a white officer fatally shooting black teenager Laquan McDonald 16 times.
-The video prompted protests and calls for radical reforms.
+An official familiar with the Chicago report told The Associated Press that the report found that police in the nation’s third largest city violated constitutional rights over a period of years, though he declined to offer details.
+The official spoke on condition of anonymity because he wasn’t authorized to speak publicly about the report.

-An official familiar with the report has told The Associated Press the report would find Chicago police violated constitutional rights over years, but declined to offer details.
-He spoke on condition of anonymity because he wasn’t authorized to speak publicly.
+The federal government launched its investigation of the 12,000-officer force — one of the nation’s largest — in 2015, after a video was released that showed the fatal police shooting of 17-year-old Laquan McDonald.
+The footage, which showed a white officer shooting the black teenager 16 times in October 2014, prompted protests and calls for radical reforms.

 Most Read Stories